Monte Ne: Presidential nominating convention

+Death of Harvey

-Harvey continued to publish his newsletter, The Liberty Bell, and sold his books as his health and eyesight continued to fail.
-On February 11, 1936, he died at Monte Ne due to peritonitis after an attack of intestinal influenza.
-The tomb made to house his son in 1903 was blasted open, and Harvey's simple cheap pine casket and that of his son were placed in a glass casket filled with copies of Harvey's books and some of his other papers.
+Harvey died on February 11, 1936, at Monte Ne due to peritonitis after an attack of intestinal influenza.
+The tomb made to house his son in 1903 was blasted open, and Harvey's pine casket and that of his son were placed in a glass casket filled with copies of Harvey's books and some of his other papers.
 The tomb was then resealed.
 A small funeral was held on February 14, and a small plaque bearing the names and dates of the two Harveys was posted.

 He died with a balance of $138, debt of $3,000 and no will.
 The courts decided that the property that was still deeded to the Pyramid foundation belonged to his widow, May, who sold it before moving to Springfield, Missouri, never to return.
 She died in 1948.